aybassiouny/mahdytech/content/blog/low-qps-higher-latency/index.md

 Now is a good time to introduce a new player to the scene: [gRPC](https://github.com/grpc/grpc). `gRPC` is an open-source library by Google for intra-process [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) communication.
 While `gRPC` is highly optimized and heavily adopted, this was my first time using it on scale, and I was expecting that my usage was not optimal - to put it mildly.

 Having `gRPC` on board introduced a new question: is it my implementation, or is `gRPC` causing the latency problem?
 A new suspect is added to the list:

 1. Client calls into `gRPC` library
 2. `gRPC` library on the Client performs a network call into  `gRPC` library on the Server
-3. `gRPC` librayr calls into `Alvin` request processing callback (A no-op in the case of Ping-Pong server)
+3. `gRPC` library calls into `Alvin` request processing callback (A no-op in the case of ping-pong server)

 To have an idea what the code looked like at this point, my Client/Alvin implementation did not look much different from client/server [async examples](https://github.com/grpc/grpc/tree/v1.19.0/examples/cpp/helloworld).